LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 ### <a id="publish_ema_solution"></a>Publishing the Solution

 So, now let’s look at how to publish our solution.
-You can publish the solution using the ```dotnet publish``` like the project by specify the the path and filename of a solution file (.sln extension) after the command.
+You can publish the solution using the ```dotnet publish``` like the project by specify the path and filename of a solution file (.sln extension) after the command.

 Example:
 ```bash